 Wild Blue Phlox (Phlox divaricata)

 Blooming in April and May, wild blue phlox produces clusters of fragrant, star-shaped flowers in shades of pale blue to violet, often with a darker eye.
-It spreads by creeping stems and thrives in shady woodlands, where it forms lush groundcover before going dormant in summer.
+It spreads by creeping stems and thrives in shady woodlands, where it forms a lush groundcover before going dormant in summer.
 A valuable nectar source for early pollinators, it attracts butterflies, moths, and long-tongued bees.

 Native to eastern North America, it was historically used by Native American groups to treat digestive issues and skin conditions.